devtut/generate/docs/python/decorators.md

 ```

 It is important to bear this in mind in order to understand how the decorators work.
-This &quot;unsugared&quot; syntax makes it clear why the decorator function takes a function as an argument, and why it should return another function.
+This =unsugared= syntax makes it clear why the decorator function takes a function as an argument, and why it should return another function.
 It also demonstrates what would happen if you **don't** return a function:

 ```
 def disabled(f):
-    &quot;&quot;&quot;
+    ===
     This function returns nothing, and hence removes the decorated function from the local scope.
-    &quot;&quot;&quot;
+    ===
     pass

 @disabled
 def my_function():
-    print(&quot;This function can no longer be called...&quot;)
+    print(=This function can no longer be called...=)

 my_function()
 # TypeError: 'NoneType' object is not callable